nsgxi43/Cosmos/README.md

 ---

+## Frontend File Structure

+The Flutter application is organized into several key files, each managing a distinct part of the user experience.

+- `main.dart` - Home dashboard with an animated starry background and task management. **(Task Management Under Progress)**
+- `ai_page.dart` - Voice/video chat interface with the Polaris AI companion.
+- `ai_client.dart` - WebSocket client handling real-time AI communication.
+- `journal_page.dart` - Journaling interface with a glassmorphism design.
+- `login.dart` - Multi-step onboarding flow with session management. **(Only UI Implemented)**

+---

 ## Backend API Endpoints

 The backend exposes the following endpoints for the frontend to consume.

 ### WebSocket
-- `WS /process` - Real-time AI conversation with multimodal input processing(audio+video emotions)
+- `WS /process` - Real-time AI conversation with multimodal input processing.

 ### REST API